-Helen P. Stephens is a writer and social entrepreneur.
+Helen P. Stephens is a community builder.

 Following graduation from a music industry management degree, she lived in London, working for a number of music companies.
 She returned home to Liverpool and worked in a variety of jobs from Playwork to Digital Communications – She even had a short stint as a taxi driver.